mdyd-dev/marketplace-module/README.md

 ## How to write a module

 Module is just [yeoman](https://github.com/yeoman/yo) generator.
 It was heavily inspired by rails scaffolding, so think of it that way.
-So basically what you are learning is how to write yeoman generators, which is a good thing, because there are a lot of resources in the web to learn that already.
+What you are learning is how to write yeoman generators, which is a good thing, because there are a lot of resources in the web to learn that already.

-Every generator has to be places inside `generators` directory under its own unique name.
+Every generator has to be placed inside `generators` directory under its own unique name.
 Look inside to see the examples.

 And remember - it's just javascript.